The Latest: Mike Waltz tells lawmakers he plans to make UN 'great again'

 At a news conference alongside the senators, Rutte praised the American president and said Trump’s sanctions plan would immediately start putting pressure on Russia to strike a peace deal.

-Sen. Jackie Rosen questions Waltz’s continued White House salary after departure as national security advisor
+Sen. Jacky Rosen questions Waltz’s continued White House salary after departure as national security advisor

 “Surprisingly, you’ve been on the White House payroll for the last few months,” said Rosen.
 “Throughout this year, you’ve made (assertions) that, if confirmed, you would root out waste and unnecessary overhead at the UN.
 So can you confirm for us whether you’ve been receiving a salary from the White House since being let go as the NSA?”